MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-auth.md

 Watch this [video](https://www.youtube.com/embed/20Tp0CM55rw) for an overview of native authentication capabilities.

-## What authentication methods are available with native authentication?
+## Available authentication methods

 You can create fully native experiences for local account sign-up, sign-in, and sign-out for your first party applications.
 We provide the following capabilities:

-- Passwordless authentication with email one-time passcode (OTP) (for sign-up, sign-in, and sign-out)
+- Passwordless authentication with email one-time passcode (OTP) (for sign-up, sign-in, and sign-out).
-- Password authentication (for sign-up, sign-in, and sign-out)
+- Password authentication (for sign-up, sign-in, and sign-out).
-- Collection of user attributes
+- Collection of user attributes.
-- Self-service password reset with email OTP verification
+- Self-service password reset with email OTP verification.

 :::image type="content" source="media/concept-native-auth/native-auth-experiences.png" alt-text="Native authentication experiences.":::

-## When should I use native authentication?
+## When to use native authentication
 <!--This section will be updated once I have the most up-to-date content from the PM.-->
 Whether you choose native authentication over browser-delegated authentication depends on your requirements.
 In general, native authentication is an ideal solution for any of the following conditions:

-- Streamlined sign-up and sign-in experiences are critical, and any friction encountered by users may affect revenue, retention, etc.
+- Streamlined sign-up and sign-in experiences are critical, and any friction encountered by users may affect revenue or retention.
 - A consistently branded experience across touchpoints and applications is of paramount importance.
 - Your onboarding transactions are low risk, and acquisition far outweighs governance.
 - Your browser-delegated capabilities don’t meet all of your UI customization and layout needs.